Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Clean workspace: Organized ingredients, clean utensils

-- Vendor appearance: Clean apron, hair covered, good hygiene practices
+- Vendor appearance: Clean apron and clothes, good hygiene practices

 - Grilled items: Satay, grilled chicken, corn on the cob